churc/MajorStudio1/README.md

 For total numbers, vertical bar visualization: [Another View of All Artworks by Gender](https://churc.github.io/MajorStudio1/MetProjects/gender#c2)

 For timeline, 1850-2017 visualization (14,284 artworks):  [What Year Were These Artworks Made](https://churc.github.io/MajorStudio1/MetProjects/gender/#c3)
-Note that there is a spike in the number of artworks in 1900: hundreds of artworks have Object Begin Date (and Object End Date) 1900, many of these are textiles noted as 'unknown designer' in the csv.
+Note that there is a spike in the number of artworks in 1900: hundreds of artworks have Object Begin Date (and Object End Date) 1900, most of these are manufactoring companies noted as 'unknown designer' in the csv.

 ![by Year](MetProjects/gender/assets/image_timeline.png)